amgz1997/intership_project/setup&readme.md

 => py_trees.composites.Parallel(name=<Name.AUTO_GENERATED:’AUTO_GENERATED’>, pol-
 icy=<py_trees.common.ParallelPolicy.SuccessOnAllobject>, children=None)

-The Parallels enable a kinf of concurrency .
+The Parallels enable a kind of concurrency .

 9.5) Decoraters are behavior that manage a single child and provide common modifications to their underlying child behavior .
 Decorators functionnality: